masina1/web-traveling/README.md

 - **Offline support** with cached data
 - **Conflict resolution** for concurrent edits

+### 🕹️ Undo/Redo for Itinerary Changes

+- **Permanent Undo/Redo buttons** in the itinerary panel header
+- **Revert or reapply** any change to your itinerary: add, delete, move, copy, or drag destinations
+- **Modern UI**: Buttons are always visible, disabled when not available, and use Heroicons for clarity

 ## 🎨 Design Guidelines

 - **Modern UI** with rounded corners (`rounded-xl`)